CeetronSolutions/resinsight-tutorials/tutorials/create-export-lgr/create-export-lgr.md

 <img src="../grid-visualization/Resources/Pictures/import_eclipse.png" width="500">

-Import grid data by using the "Import Eclipse Case"-button and locate the folder "Resources/Model".
+Import grid data by using the "Import Eclipse Case"-button and locate the folder model-data/norne" folder.

 ## Step 2 - Import a well